How to Import to the US

 The same questions we ask below will apply if you are importing from China, Brazil, Turkey, South Africa, Vietnam, or any other country in the world to the USA.
 We also have a customs broker that will handle the customs clearance of your goods as well.
 If you are new to importing and have just finished a Kickstarter or Indiegogo campaign or are importing directly without any online campaign, please read below to learn more about how to import to the U.S.:

 TIP: Make sure you DO NOT ship your goods without speaking with your Customs Broker or Freight Forwarder first.
-Failure to do so can result in monetary penalties, inspections and delays for not filing Importer Security Filing (ISF) 10+2 at least 48 hours before your cargo is loaded onto the vessel.
+Failure to do so can result in monetary penalties, inspections and delays for not filing Importer Security Filing (ISF) 10+2 NO LATER THAN 24 hours prior to vessel departure.
+Ideally, you should aim to have ISF filed 72 hours prior to vessel departure.

 This post is focused on the shipping and logistics of your goods from origin to final destination and does not involve sourcing, finance or any other aspect of international trade with your overseas supplier; this port is simply about what information we need to provide you an accurate freight quote: